symfony/ux/src/Turbo/README.md

 ## Credits

-Created by [Kévin Dunglas](https://dunglas.fr).
-Sponsored by [Les-Tilleuls.coop](https://les-tilleuls.coop).
+Symfony UX Turbo has been created by [Kévin Dunglas](https://dunglas.fr).

-Symfony UX Turbo has been inspired by [hotwired/turbo-rails](https://github.com/hotwired/turbo-rails) and [sroze/live-twig](https://github.com/sroze/live-twig).
+It has been inspired by [hotwired/turbo-rails](https://github.com/hotwired/turbo-rails) and [sroze/live-twig](https://github.com/sroze/live-twig).